acquia/fifo2kinesis/README.md

 echo "Streamed at $(date)" > kinesis.pipe
 ```

-The line will be published to the `mystream` Kinesis stream within the
+The line will be published to the `my-stream` Kinesis stream within the
 default flush interval of 5 seconds.

 #### Quick start for the impatient among us